 Dr. Nelson Barbosa is a professor at both the São Paulo School of Economics (Getulio Vargas Foundation) and the Institute of Economics (Federal University of Rio de Janeiro).
 He served as Brazil’s minister of finance from 2015 to 2016, the minister of planning and budget from 2013 to 2015, and executive secretary at the Ministry of Finance from 2011 to 2013.
 He previously served as secretary of economic policy (2009-2010), secretary of economic monitoring (2007-2008), and earlier as an analyst at the Brazilian Central Bank.

 Kenneth M. Jensen

 Kenneth M. Jensen was formerly the associate director of the American Center for Democracy for its Economic Warfare Institute.
 In that capacity, he produced daily the EWI Blog and Digest on Economic Threats to Western Democracies.
 He was a founding staff member of the United States Institute of Peace and, ultimately, its research director.
 He was founding CEO of the American Committees on Foreign Relations and is a life member of the Council on Foreign Relations.

 Eva Joly is a magistrate in France and a representative in the European Parliament as part of Europe Ecology – The Greens.
 She represented her party as a candidate for the presidency of France in the 2012 elections.
 As a prosecutor, Joly made her mark taking on corruption as an investigating judge at the High Court of Paris.
 Soon after, she accepted a three-year position as a special advisor on corruption at the Norwegian Ministry of Justice.
 Ms. Joly was the recipient of GFI’s 2010 Award for Exemplary Leadership.

 Robert M. Morgenthau

 Robert M. Morgenthau, recipient of GFI’s 2009 Award for Exemplary Leadership, served as the Manhattan district attorney for 35 years.
 In his tenure Mr. Morgenthau presided over numerous investigations into illicit banking and financial practices.
-As recently as January of 2009, his office uncovered a data-stripping practice by which Iranian banks were illegally shifting billions of dollars through American financial institutions in order to bypass international sanctions.
+In January 2009, his office uncovered a data-stripping practice by which Iranian banks were illegally shifting billions of dollars through American financial institutions in order to bypass international sanctions.